nf-core/circdna/README.md

 ### Test AmpliconSuite-Pipeline with a test data-set

-To test the correct instllatiion of the pipeline and the use of AmpliconArchitect inside the [AmpliconSuite-Pipeline](https://github.com/AmpliconSuite/AmpliconSuite-pipeline), a small WGS data set is uploaded to [AWS](https://aws.amazon.com/) and can be downloaded and used with the parameter `-profile test_AA_local`.
+To test the correct installation of the pipeline and the use of AmpliconArchitect inside the [AmpliconSuite-Pipeline](https://github.com/AmpliconSuite/AmpliconSuite-pipeline), a small WGS data set is uploaded to [AWS](https://aws.amazon.com/) and can be downloaded and used with the parameter `-profile test_AA_local`.
 You just need to specify your local paths to the `aa_data_repo` and the `mosek_license_dir`.
 See [AmpliconSuite-Pipeline](https://github.com/AmpliconSuite/AmpliconSuite-pipeline) for information about the data repository and the Mosek license.
-To note, the Mosek license file needs to be named `mosek.lic`.
+To note, the Mosek license file needs to be named `mosek.lic` inside the `mosek_license_dir`.

 You can test the pipeline using: